 But in June 2016, a hacker exploited a loophole in the code that allowed him to drain funds - stealing more than 3.6 million ETH.
 In the end, Ethereum hard-forked in order to send the hacked funds back to the original owners leading to the creation of Ethereum and Ethereum Classic.

 Uniswap is a protocol DAO for trading and automated liquidity provision on the Ethereum network - with more than $4 billion TVL.
 Uniswap DAO is governed by UNI token holders, who vote on proposals and the development of the overall protocol.
-So far, there have been four iterations of Uniswap, and the protocol has expanded to many other blockchains including Polygon and BNB.Â
+So far, there have been four iterations of Uniswap, and the protocol has expanded to many other blockchains including Polygon and BNB.

-ConstitutionDAO is one of the more weird and wonderful stories from the wild west of crypto.
+ConstitutionDAO is one of the more weird and wonderful stories from the Wild West of crypto.
 The DAO was formed in 2021, with the simple goal of purchasing an original copy of the United States Constitution.
 The DAO raised more than $47 million in ETH, but lost out to a bid of $43 million at a Sotheby’s auction as the organizers believed they would have insufficient funding to properly insure and secure the document if a higher bid was made.
 The DAO disbanded and refunded members shortly after - although many users reported receiving partial refunds due to high gas fees at the time.

 The Decentraland DAO owns the popular metaverse game Decentraland.
 It makes all the decisions about the development of the game, including issuing grants to creators, banning users, controlling the LAND and Estate smart contracts, and more.
 Anyone who holds MANA tokens or NAMES or LAND NFTs can vote.

-MakerDAO governs the Maker Protocol - the protocol that issues popular stablecoin DAI.
-MKR holders are members of the MakerDAO and can vote on policy issues for DAI, accepted collateral, and other governance issues.Â
+Sky, formerly MakerDAO, governs the Sky protocol - the protocol that issues popular stablecoin USDS (formerly DAI).
+SKY (formerly MKR) holders are members of the DAO and can vote on policy issues for USDS, accepted collateral, and other governance issues.

 The most common way to raise funds for DAOs is to issue governance tokens.
 These can then be purchased, or distributed, to members.
-For example, early adopters of the Uniswap protocol were rewarded with the first release of UNI tokens.Â
+For example, early adopters of the Uniswap protocol were rewarded with the first release of UNI tokens.

-Alternatively, depending on the type of DAO, they can also work as a kind of venture capital fund or have funds raised through crowdfunding.Â
+Alternatively, depending on the type of DAO, they can also work as a kind of venture capital fund or have funds raised through crowdfunding.

 To become a member of a DAO, it’s usually as simple as buying the governance token.
 For example, if you went and purchased MKR tokens, you’d become part of the MakerDAO and you can vote on proposals.

-It’s worth noting, while most DAO voting mechanisms are as simple as one vote per token, some put in weighted voting mechanisms - for example, quadratic voting mechanisms) to better allow members to show support for issues they believe in.
+It’s worth noting, that while most DAO voting mechanisms are as simple as one vote per token, some put in weighted voting mechanisms - for example, quadratic voting mechanisms) to better allow members to show support for issues they believe in.
 As well as this, some DAOs require members to hold a certain amount of tokens to put forward proposals.

 Wondering how to start a DAO and what steps might be involved?
 Well, it’ll vary a little depending on the type of DAO you're establishing, but in general, setting up a DAO is as simple as: